Celebrating Site Launch

 I wrote a small snippet of code to pull out text from my blog posts and use it as the description in SEO.

-I am using Svelte Sitemap and pushing updates to the Google Search Console with a Github Action.
+I am using Svelte Sitemap and pushing updates to the Google Search Console with a GitHub Action.

 Optimizations